fedeandri/bugfu-console-debugger/README.md

 https://wordpress.org/plugins/bugfu-console-developer/

 ## Description
-BugFu lets you log from PHP directly to your Browser JavaScript Console -- Meant as an aid to those practicing the ancient art of debugging --
+Log from PHP directly to your Browser JavaScript Console.
+BugFu is meant as an aid to those practicing the ancient art of debugging.

 ## How to check if BugFu is working
 Open your browser console, if you see this header, BugFu is working properly